AtticusZeller/atticuszeller.github.io/atticuszeller/Backend/Docker.md

 ```

 `RUN [OPTIONS] <command>` - this instruction tells the builder to run the specified command.
 and creates a new layer on top of current layer.
-the [available](https://docs.docker.com/reference/dockerfile/#run) `[OPTIONS]` is helpful for accelerating the building process.
+The [available](https://docs.docker.com/reference/dockerfile/#run) `[OPTIONS]` is helpful for accelerating the building process.

 ```Dockerfile
 # Install dependencies